DrTTom/EasyData/README.md

 **Parsing (reading source code, design pattern, class hierarchy)**

 Provide whole project except ResolverFactory and *Tag-Classes.
-Focus on test ' de.tautenhahn.easydata.TestDataIntoTemplate'.
+Focus on test 'de.tautenhahn.easydata.TestDataIntoTemplate'.
 This is a more complex task which is useful to access the programming and communication skills of an applicant.
 Discuss possible classes, do not expect an implemented working solution in a few hours.